murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Player Info/Campaign Starting Guide.md

 ### Checklist for next time
 - [ ] Create your character!
-- [ ] Think of and discuss how do you know each other?
-What are your personal bonds?
 - [ ] Think of your backstory and write it down, together with your Ideal and Flaw.
 If you want you can write a little story, but keep it limited to 1 page.
+- [ ] Think of and discuss how do you know each other?
+What are your personal connections and bonds?
 - [ ] Think of your Secret and share it *only* with the DM!
 - [ ] Read up on your class features and options, select spells if applicable.
-- [ ] Ask any questions you may still have.
+- [ ] Ask or write down any questions you may still have.